RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 ## 7. Group Representations

+The goal of representation theory is to understand the dierent ways in which abstract groups can be  realized as transformation groups.
+In practice, we are mainly interested in understanding how groups can be represented as groups of linear transformations of euclidean space.
+More specifically, it is group homomorphism from an abstract group G to the groups $$GL(V)$$ i.e.
+$$ G /rightarrow GL(V)$$

+The *dimension of the representation* is the dimension of the vector V.
+Every group admits a *trivial representation* on every vector space which  sends very element of G to the identity transformation i.e. do not cause any change to V.

 ## 8. References
 1. [The Very Basics of Group, Rings and Fields](https://www-users.cse.umn.edu/~brubaker/docs/152/152groups.pdf)
 2. [Groups and their Representations](https://dept.math.lsa.umich.edu/~kesmith/rep.pdf)